Scrutineer’s Investigation into Narrative

 Self-Schema

-The term self-schema refers to the beliefs and ideas people have about themselves.
+Referring to the beliefs and ideas people have about themselves.
 These beliefs are used to guide and organise information processing, especially when the information is significant to the self.
 Self-schemas are important to a person’s overall self-concept.